Explore Courses

 • Admissions Decisions: Your GRE scores, alongside your academic record, recommendation letters, and personal statement, help admissions committees assess your potential for success in their programs.

-The GRE results give you a clear indication of where you stand compared to other applicants, and they provide admissions committees with a tool to evaluate applicants from diverse educational backgrounds on a common scale.
+The GRE results give you a clear indication of where you stand compared to other applicants, and they provide admissions committees with a tool to evaluate candidates from diverse educational backgrounds on a common scale.
+Understanding the GRE results time ensures you don’t miss important deadlines.
+Since GRE exam results are valid for multiple years, making it easier to plan applications well in advance.

 When Are GRE Results Released?

-One of the first things you’ll want to know after taking the GRE is when you can expect your results.
-Timing can vary based on the type of test you take, but here’s a breakdown of when to expect your GRE results:
+One of the first things you’ll want to know after taking the GRE is when you can expect your GRE results.
+The GRE results time can vary based on the type of test you take, but here’s a breakdown of when to expect your GRE exam results:

 • GRE General Test Results: Typically, results for the GRE General Test are available in 10–15 days after your test date.
 The scores are available online through your ETS account.